 To be considered for conferral of the Master of Science in Counseling degree, students in the MSC Program must successfully complete all coursework, clinical training hours and professional hours as outlined below.
 The MSC Program runs year-round as follows: Fall - 16 weeks; Spring 16 weeks; Summer eight to ten weeks (see note following the list of courses below.)
 The Fall and Spring semesters are each divided into two eight-week modules.
 Most courses in the program are eight weeks in length; however, some courses may run for ten to 16 weeks (see note following list of courses below.)
 At the beginning of their program, students will be provided with a graduation plan ("Grad Plan") outlining the order in which they must take their classes.
 Students are required to follow their Grad Plan.
-If the student encounters circumstances which may require an unavoidable change in their Grad Plan the student is responsible for immediately contacting the MSC Academic Coach to have any revisions authorized for their Grad Plan.
-NOTE: Any deviation from the student's Grad Plan by the student or any authorized change made to the student's Grad Plan may result in extending the student's anticipated graduation date.
+If the student is responsible for immediately contacting the MSC Academic Coach to have any revisions authorized for their Grad Plan.
+NOTE: Any deviation from the student's Grad Plan by the student's anticipated graduation date.